-Lawyers who have appeared before Middlebrooks said his decision in that case and many others show his independence and steadfast devotion to the law, even when it may clash with his personal and political views.
+Lawyers who have appeared before Middlebrooks said his decision in election case and many others show his independence and steadfast devotion to the law, even when it may clash with his personal and political views.

 “I’ve known the judge for 35 years and he has always been thoughtful, fascinated by difficult legal issues and takes the law very seriously,” said Bruce Rogow, who represented LePore and is the founding professor of Nova Southeastern University Law in Fort Lauderdale.
 “He doesn’t suffer fools well, and I think you can see that in [the Trump] ruling.”

 On Thursday, Middlebrooks issued a blistering critique of Trump and his attorney, Alina Habba, over their lawsuit claiming Hillary Clinton, former government officials, and others lied about Trump in an attempt to steal the 2016 election.
 The judge asserted that Habba’s filings were without merit and repeated claims he had previously disallowed.
 Middlebrooks ruled she and Trump lied in national TV appearances, and levied nearly $1 million in sanctions against them.

 “Here, we are confronted with a lawsuit that should never have been filed, which was completely frivolous, both factually and legally, and which was brought in bad faith for an improper purpose,” the judge wrote.
 “Mr. Trump is a prolific and sophisticated litigant who is repeatedly using the courts to seek revenge on political adversaries.

 “The deliberate use of a shotgun pleading is an abusive litigation tactic which amounts to obstruction of justice,” Middlebrooks wrote.